logicalclocks/hops-docs/docs/admin_guide/ldap.rst

 --------------------

 An already deployed instance can be configured to connect to LDAP without the need of running Karamel/Chef.
-Administrators should create a new `JNDI` custom resource in Payara.
+Administrators should create a new `JNDI` external resource in Payara.
 The name of the resource should be `ldap/LdapResource`.
 This can be done either through the Payara Web UI (as shown below) or though the `asadmin` binary from command line.

 .. _ldap-resource.png: ../_images/admin/ldap-resource.png